varnav/optimize-images-docker/README.md

 It's dockerized [optimize-images](https://github.com/victordomingos/optimize-images/)

 Uses [mozjpeg](https://github.com/mozilla/mozjpeg) library systemwide.
+Pillow is compiled with libimagequant.
 This means more efficient and faster compression compared to native OS library.

 You can revert to standard system library by `libjpeg` tag.